swimmingly/swimmingly.github.io/_pages/dark-retreat.md

 ### elements

 My observations about the psyche and darkness follow.
-I show how hygiene applies to them.
-I explain the secret of why it works.
+I show how hygiene applies to them and explain the secret of why it works.

 #### psyche